ghallsimpsons/characteristic-matrix/README.md

 freqsweep.graph creates a graph of the transmission (neglecting absorption) versus a range of frequencies. freqsweep.run_trial optimizes dialectric thickness by displaying bandwidth and relative reflectivity (a dimensionless constant).

-Known bugs:

-Frequencies less than one must include a leading 0 due to inproper parsing.
-Maximin fringe location uses the first and last fringes.
-That sometimes leads to anomalous results during optimization when an unexpected peak appears.

-TODO:
-Unitize_d to allow unit parsing of length.

 Acknowledgements
 ====================